CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_08_Monitoring_and_troubleshooting_Windows_Server.md

 ![](../Media/lab8.1.png)

 ## Exercise 1: Establishing a performance baseline

+In this exercise, you will create and start a custom data collector set in Performance Monitor to establish a baseline for the server’s performance.
+You will select relevant performance counters, simulate typical server workloads, and collect data.
+After data collection, you will analyze the performance metrics to establish baseline values that can be used for future comparisons when troubleshooting performance issues.

 > **Note**: After starting the Data Collector Set, there might be a delay of 10 minutes for the results to appear.